 - Bystander intervention against sexual violence: This line of research explores students’ willingness to engage in and prior experience with prosocial intervention in the context of sexual violence.
-We have worked on creating new measures of bystander attitudes and have investigated the impact of gender and perceived peer norms on bystander attitudes and behaviors.
+We have investigated the impact of gender, perceived peer norms, and bystander alcohol use on bystander attitudes and behaviors.

 The Stress, Coping, and Wellness Lab at UL Lafayette is led by Dr. Theresa Wozencraft and focuses on the relationships between health, stress and coping and how they predict health status and life satisfaction.